YejinHwang-D/rm-execpt-files/README.md

 Commands that use a combination of existing 'rm' and 'find' had to enter the same option name several times to delete multiple files. it is very difficult to distinguish between incorrectly entered file names in the process of entering files, and inconvenience occurs when modifying commands.
 So in this project, users can save time by adding options that help them delete advanced by entering one option name and repeatedly entering only the file name and extension.

- After deletion, the remaining files that are excluded from deletion are moved to a separate directory, and the user can see the original purpose of the file by viewing the log file (pathLog.txt) that can determine the original path of the remaining files.
+If this command option is used, all files in the directory are deleted at once except for the files entered by the user, and the remaining files remain hierarchical, making it easy to understand the structure and purpose of the files.

- This option is added to the existing 'rm' command code and is always available through an intuitive option name.
+Since this option is added to the existing rm command code, it is always available through an intuitive option name.

 <br>